tlevine/www.thomaslevine.com/content/!/reciprocity/index.md

 kind: article
 created_at: 2013-08-19
 ---
+Last year, while on my way to the [NICAR](http://www.ire.org/nicar/) conference, I found myself in Chicago for a couple hours waiting for a train.
+This was enough time for me to lunch with a friend who was working at the University of Chicago.

-One day last year in Chicago, I was about to catch a bus when I realized that my smallest denomination of currency was a $5 bill.
+I was about to catch a bus towards the university when I realized that my smallest denomination of currency was a $5 bill.
 Since the buses only take exact change, I looked around for a way to break it.
 I asked a person who was waiting for the bus with me if she could break it, and she said she didn't have change.

-When the bus came, she started walking towards the same bus I was walking towards.
-She was a bit further from the bus, so I got on first.
+We both wound up getting on the same bus, and I got on first.
 I told the bus driver that the $5 was for both of us, and then I promptly walked to the back of the bus, still a few yards ahead of the other person.